ottebokma/Sudoku/assault_plan.md

 After solving, we are going to write the sudoku again as a string.
 So we need to convert from string to array of ints and back.

+* Create a new branch in git to work in: git branch conversion git checkout conversion
+* Modify the above program in the following way.
 * After having read the line into a string, iterate over the string (char by char) as well as the array (int by int).
-* When the char is a '.', put a 0 in the array.
+  When the char is a '.', put a 0 in the array.
   When the char is a '1', put a 1 in the array, when it is a '2', store a 2, etc.
+  Note the distinction between '2' and 2.
   Thus we convert from ASCII to true numbers.
-* We will not copy the original string any more.
-Instead, we are going to convert from the array of ints back into the new string.
-* So create a string of 81 dots ('.').
+* Do not copy the original string any more.
+Instead, create a string of 81 dots ('.').
 * Now iterate again, over the array and this new string.
 When the number in the array is a 0, don't change the char in the string.
 When it is not 0, write the proper char into the string.
+Again convert, this time from true numbers to ASCII.
 * Write the created string to stdout.
 * Keep the comparison in place.
 * To test it, temporarily change one of the numbers in the array just before